-What Sort of Documentation Will I Need to Board the Ship in Miami?
+What Sort of Documentation Will I Need to Board the Ship?

 All passengers are required to have a valid Passport.
-Here is where you get one.
 For passengers (US Citizens Only) without passports, a Passport Card will be accepted for boarding.
 An original (no photocopies) birth certificate and photo ID MAY be accepted for boarding, although this is at the sole discretion of the authorities in the terminal; you may be denied boarding without a Passport or Passport Card.
 Your failure to possess the required travel documents may prevent you from being able to travel; in such event, no refunds shall be provided to you.

 The Western Hemisphere Travel Initiative allows U.S. citizens (including children) sailing on cruises that begin and end in the same U.S. port to travel with one of the following documents: